Chinese archaeologists studying ancient rock carvings

-have evidence that modern Chinese script is thousands of years older
+had evidence to show that modern Chinese script is thousands of years older

-State media say researchers identified more than
+State media claimed that researchers had identified more than

-symbols dating back 8,000 years, on cliff faces in the north-west of
+symbols dating back eight thousand years (to about 6000 BC), on the Damaidi cliff faces in the north-west of

-They say many of these symbols bear a strong resemblance to
+the country.
+Many of these symbols bore a strong resemblance to

 later forms of ancient Chinese characters.

-Scholars had thought Chinese symbols came into use about 4,500
+Scholars generally think thought Chinese symbols came into use about 4,500

-The Damaidi carvings, first discovered in the 1980s, cover 15 sq
+The Damaidi carvings were first discovered in the 1980s.

-km (5.8 square miles) and feature more than 8,000 individual figures
+They cover fifteen square metres (5.8 square miles) and feature more than

-"We have found some symbols shaped like both pictures and
+Some symbols which were shaped like both pictures and

-University of Nationalities in Ningxia Hui autonomous region, said.
+University of Nationalities in Ningxia Hui autonomous region.
+The pictographs

-Chinese characters and many can be identified as ancient
+Chinese characters and many could be identified as ancient

 included old inscriptions dated to about 2500 BC on pottery from Henan